What video player are most publishers using?

 In-stream

 In this type of video ad serving, video ads are served within a player/App.
-The target Audience’s main focus, in this case, will be the content served via the video player specifically.
-3 ad formats are generally served in this environment:
+In this case, the target audience’s primary focus will be the content served specifically by the video player.
+Three ad formats are generally served in this environment:

-1. Linear: These are generally ads in video format and are served by interrupting the content playback.
-There are three positions/timelines where linear ads can be served, before the content (preroll), during the content playback (midroll) and after the content has finished playback (post-roll).
+1. Linear: These are video-format ads that interrupt the content playback.
+There are three positions/timelines where linear ads can be served: before the content (preroll), during the content playback (midroll), and after the content has finished playback (post-roll).

-2. Non-Linear: These are generally static images, or rich media enabled formats, which do not interrupt/pause the content playback.
-They are typical of smaller size and are overlaid at the lower/bottom section of the video player.
+2. Non-Linear: These are generally static images or rich media-enabled formats that do not interrupt or pause the content playback.
+They are typically smaller and are overlaid at the lower/bottom section of the video player.

-In this type of implementation, there is no focal content on a video player.
+This type of implementation has no focal content on a video player.
 The video ads are served in line with the display content on the page.

-There are multiple ways or implementations for serving outstream video ads.
-The most common one being In-banner video, wherein a video ad is rendered within a display ad unit.
+There are multiple ways or implementations for serving out-stream video ads.
+The most common is In-banner video, wherein a video ad is rendered within a display ad unit.

-Other commonly used implementations are video interstitial, in page video (spawning a player).
+Other commonly used implementations are video interstitials and page videos (spawning a player).

 Common points of failure specific to video ad serving:

-Timeout: Every player has an option to set a predefined timeout, which when reached, the content will start playback.
-This ensures that the content/playback is not held up, should there be latency/delay in fetching the media files which provides an optimal user experience.
+Timeout: Every player can set a predefined timeout, which, when reached, the content will start playback.
+This ensures that the content/playback is not held up should there be latency/delay in fetching the media files, which provides an optimal user experience.

-Empty VAST response: Is a possibility in case of redirect tags, if the redirect URL did not fetch an ad, i.e., the request to the 3rd party ad server went unfilled.
+Empty VAST response: This is a possibility in case of redirect tags if the redirect URL did not fetch an ad, i.e., the request to the third-party ad server went unfilled.

-Multiple redirects: Some advertisers/creative providers return another redirect tag for the 1st redirect tag trafficked.
-This can be due to daisy chaining and infinite loops or delay in each of the redirect response.
+Multiple redirects: Some advertisers/creative providers return another redirect tag for the first redirect tag trafficked.
+This can be due to daisy chaining, infinite loops, or a delay in each redirect response.

-To prevent this, video players have a redirect limit, which when reached, a VAST error will be triggered.
-If there is no set limit, the next point of failure will be reaching the timeout.
+To prevent this, video players have a redirect limit, which, when reached, triggers a VAST error.
+If there is no set limit, the next point of failure is reaching the timeout.

-Unsupported media asset format: If the video player is unable to render the media files returned in the VAST XML, this error will be triggered.
-This error is not quite common as there will be multiple media files returned each of a different size, bitrate, encoding, etc. The player can choose the one that best suits the environment where the ad is to be rendered.
+Unsupported media asset format: This error will be triggered if the video player cannot render the media files returned in the VAST XML.
+This error is not quite common, as multiple media files will be returned, each of a different size, bitrate, encoding, etc. The player can choose the one that best suits the environment where the ad is to be rendered.

-Losing out on revenue when an ad fails to play and triggers an error?
+Losing revenue when an ad fails to play and triggers an error?

 What if the tags trafficked into your ad server fail to fetch an ad?